 Since legalism holds sin to be a legal violation, it holds salvation to be a legal payment.
 Man as a sinner must do certain things required of him for forgiveness.

 This seems to be sarcasm.
-It is not "legalism" that holds sin to be legal violation, it is God (I John 3:4).
+It is not "legalism" that holds sin to be a legal violation, it is God (I John 3:4).
 Sin is the transgression of the law.
 Salvation is not a legal payment.
 I know of no one who believes or teaches that doctrine.
 Salvation is by grace through faith (Ephesians 2:8).
 Faith that saves is faith that works in obedience to the commands of God (James 2:20-26).
 A sinner must do certain things "required of him for forgiveness" or God's word has no power to save.
 But it does have such power (Romans 1:16).

-These statements bespeak one thing: Obedience to law is unnecessary to obtain the grace of God for remission of sins.
+These statements bespeak one thing: Obedience to the law is unnecessary to obtain the grace of God for the remission of sins.
 It is evil and the cause of division in the body of Christ, and a barrier against the grace of God.
-On the other hand, they claim, love will answer the prayer of Christ for unity and make us acceptable to God without obedience to law.
+On the other hand, they claim, love will answer the prayer of Christ for unity and make us acceptable to God without obedience to the law.
 You read the works of the apostles of this rebellion against the law of Christ and see if this is not true.
 That is the crux of what I have read from advocates of liberalism.